What are safe investments?

 These FDs are safe and also offer a very high interest rate.
-The FD offers an interest rate of 7.5 per cent over a 5 year tenure.
+The FD offers an interest rate of 9 per cent per annum, if you apply online.
+This is over a tenure of 33 and 40 months.

 This is not bad at all considering a falling interest rate regime that we are currently living in.

 One can also look at some of the safe small finance banks, where you can get interest rates that are as high as 9.50 per cent.
 These too are safe and sound instruments to invest in.
 They were recently given a license by the Reserve Bank of India.

 Monthly Income Scheme

 Post office monthly income scheme is for individuals who are risk averse and look for safe investment option with decent returns.

 Public Provident Fund (PPF)